Zierikzee

 Zierikzee ([ˈziːrɪkseː]) is a small city in the southwest Netherlands, 50 km southwest of Rotterdam.
 It is situated in the municipality of Schouwen-Duiveland, Zeeland.
 The city hall of Schouwen-Duiveland is located in Zierikzee, its largest city.
 Zierikzee is connected to Oosterschelde through a canal.

 In 2001, the town of Zierikzee had 10,313 inhabitants.
-The built-up area of the town was 3.0 km², and contained 4,295 residences.
+The built-up area of the town was 3.0 km2, and contained 4,295 residences.

 The statistical area "Zierikzee", which also can include the surrounding countryside, has a population of around 10,730.

 History

 Zierikzee, then located on the island of Schouwen, received city rights in 1248.
 In 1304, a fleet commissioned by the French and Dutch defeated a Flemish fleet in the naval Battle of Zierikzee.

 Modern history

-On 30 April 1917, a lost British pilot of the Royal Naval Air Service mistakenly entered the airspace of the Netherlands, then neutral in World War I, and dropped eight bombs on Zierikzee - damaging several houses and killing a family of three.
+On 30 April 1917, a Royal Naval Air Service pilot entered Dutch airspace and mistakenly dropped eight bombs on Zierikzee, damaging several houses and killing a family of three.
 After initially denying the incident, the British government apologized and agreed to compensate the Dutch for damage and loss of life.

-In 1953, Zierikzee was damaged by the catastrophic North Sea flood of 1953.
-The English town of Hatfield sent help and a friendship has developed.
+In 1953, Zierikzee was damaged by the North Sea flood of 1953.
+The English town of Hatfield, Hertfordshire sent help and a friendship has developed.
 The two towns have been twinned.
 In 1997 the municipality of Zierikzee merged into that of Schouwen-Duiveland.

 In 2015, the last surviving example of the city's defensive cannons; cast in 1552, was donated to the city by the British coastguard.
 The coastguard had recovered it from a commercial diver, during a criminal investigation.
 The diver had found it off the Kent coast.
 On 27 June 2022, a tornado estimated at between F1 and F2 struck the city, killing one person and injuring nine others.
 Three hundred properties were damaged.